-One way to think about it comes from everyday life: My husband is easily self-promotional — he often lets me know when he’s done the dishes or taken out the trash.
-At first, it felt unnecessary — of course I trust him to handle things!
-But over time, I came to appreciate it because it kept me up-to-date on what had been taken care of.
+I first discovered this from my husband.
+He’s easily self-promotional.
+He regularly lets me know when he’s done the dishes or taken out the trash.
+At first, it felt unnecessary.
+Of course I trust him to handle things!
+But over time, I came to appreciate these quick touches because they kept me up-to-date on what’s been happening in the background of me running my business.
 I realized he was helping me track what was done so I didn’t have to wonder or check.
-Professional self-promotion works the same way: updating your manager or teammates keeps them from expending energy wondering if something has been handled, and it shows who is engaged and contributing in meaningful ways.
+It has improved trust over time because I know what I can count on–not because he isn’t telling me, but because he is.

 3. Tell the Story, Not Just the Outcome Instead of rattling off achievements, share brief stories that show your role.
-Storytelling naturally focuses on the journey — the challenges, teamwork, and insights — rather than just your title or result.
+Storytelling naturally focuses on the journey: the challenges, teamwork, and insights rather than just your title or result.
 A short narrative like “When our sales dropped, Amanda proposed a creative solution, and I urged her to take it to marketing” feels authentic, relational, and empathetic.

 4. Use “We” When It’s True, “I” When It’s Honest If something was truly a team effort, say “we.”
 If you individually initiated or drove a key step, it’s okay to say “I.” Balancing “we” and “I” shows both accountability for your contributions and respect for others’ roles.